pswider/Healthcare-and-HLS-Solutions-with-Microsoft-Cloud-and-AI---Community-Learning-Resources/ms-healthcare/ms-healthcare-trials.md

-# Microsoft Cloud for Healthcare Trials and Demos
+# Microsoft Cloud for Healthcare Product Trials and Demos

 ## Get Started